kornysietsma/twitter-example/README.md

 It's that simple! `heroku ps` lists running processes, `heroku logs` shows the log.
 You can even run `heroku run lein repl` and get a REPL!

-The only caveat - it's unclear if this is free or if I'm being charged 5c an hour for the worker...
+Note I've confirmed with Heroku, despite some slight lack of clarity on their site, this is free for the basic level of service (750 dynamo-hours per month).

 ## License